 Under some conditions, although herbicide practices are properly applied to terminate the small grain crop, the plants may produce seed heads.
 This may occur when the small grain is stressed and is not sufficiently translocating the herbicide to cause quick termination.
-Some AUP cotton SPs and the ELS Cotton Crop Provisions contain a provision that makes any cotton uninsurable that is grown where a small grain crop has reached the heading stage in the same calendar year, unless:
+For AUP cotton, check the applicable SP for insurability impacts for any cotton that is grown where a small grain crop has reached the heading stage in the same calendar year.
+The ELS Cotton Crop Provisions contain a provision that makes any cotton uninsurable that is grown where a small grain crop has reached the heading stage in the same calendar year, unless: